PowerCodersOrg/powercoders.org/site/content/program/_index.md

       ###### What we Expect

-      * Basic knowledge in IT
+      * Passion for IT and technology

       * English fluency